 I share some agreement with those Marxists who see falling profitability as crucial to explaining the crisis, but disagree with the dismissal of demand, credit and policy factors.
-In particular, I think demand and profitability are really two sides of the same coin.

-Demand in General
+Demand in general

 The underconsumptionist argument is a limited view of demand.
 There is some truth to it, but the argument is incomplete because it fails to recognize that workers are not the only source of demand.
 If workers’ share in real income falls, that means the real income share of other income groups rises, and these groups are also a possible source of demand.
 Because of this incompleteness in the argument, it was easy for Marxists who were critical of underconsumptionism to dismiss it.

 This is where the negative critique of the Sraffians is so important.
 The pre-Keynes neoclassical orthodoxy asserted that there was such a mechanism – the price mechanism – that would ensure demand would always adjust to full-employment output.
 Keynesians rejected this and it eventually led to the critique of neoclassical theory developed in the capital debates.
-These debates made clear that there is no basis for supposing the price mechanism can play the role attributed to it in neoclassical theory.
+These debates made clear that there is no basis for supposing the price mechanism can play the role traditionally attributed to it in neoclassical theory.
 This supported the positions of Kalecki and Keynes, but also Marx’s earlier critique of Say’s Law and his analysis of realization problems.

-Demand, Profitability, and the Crisis
+Demand, profitability, and the crisis

 Marxists who reject demand-side explanations of crisis are really only countering the underconsumptionist argument.
-True, that argument is one sided and incomplete.
+True, that argument is one sided.
 It is correct to say that if workers’ real wages fall, the lost demand could be offset (or even more than offset) by investment or capitalist consumption out of profits.
 But, equally, it might not be.
 And, as it happens, over the period leading up to the crisis, it was not.
 Instead, workers’ supplemented their income with private debt that ultimately proved unsustainable.

 The underconsumptionist argument, even though incomplete, actually captured this aspect of the problem.
-Capitalists did not seek to spend more themselves to an extent that offset the effects of stagnating real wage growth.
+Capitalists did not seek to spend more themselves to an extent that offset the effects of sluggish real wage growth.
 They could have done, but they didn’t.
 They preferred instead to encourage workers to keep spending even though they had to go into more and more debt to do so.